Linuxfabrik/monitoring-plugins/check-plugins/librenms-version/README.rst

     usage: librenms-version [-h] [-V] [--insecure] [--no-proxy]
                             [--timeout TIMEOUT] --token TOKEN [--url URL]

     This check displays LibreNMS instance information, using its API.
+This is not a "is there a new version out there" g itself (if running the Git version).

-    optional arguments:
+    options:
       -h, --help         show this help message and exit -V, --version      show program's version number and exit --insecure         This option explicitly allows to perform "insecure" SSL